F5EMEA/oltra/use-cases/cis-examples/cis-crd/ExternalDNS/README.md

 ExternalDNS is a Kubernetes add-on that allows you to control DNS records of F5 DNS servers with information about exposed Kubernetes services through VirtualServer, TransportServer or IngressLink CRDs.

+> *To run the demos, use the terminal on VS Code.
+VS Code is under the `bigip-01` on the `Access` drop-down menu.
+Click <a href="https://raw.githubusercontent.com/F5EMEA/oltra/main/vscode.png"> here </a> to see how.*

 ### How does it work
 ExternalDNS has on its specification the `host` parameter that defines the FQDN that user wants to publish.
 In order for CIS to establish a link between the ExternalDNS resources, that holds the wideIP information, and the VirtualServer, that holds the IP that the users should connect to, it looks for a match on Host parameter that exists on both resources.
 If a match is established, then CIS creates a `wideIP` on F5 DNS with the pool member IP being the VirtualServer IP address.
 The same applies for TransportServer and IngressLink.